Whale Watching Promotion - GlobalWatching is better than whaling

 What are the greatest threats to whales?

 Most threats to whales are human-caused.
 Some species of whales were once hunted commercially to near extinction.
 The North Atlantic right whale, for instance, was harvested for its oil-rich blubber, meat, and other parts.
 Today, commercial whaling is mostly illegal but continues in a few countries.
-IFAW has actively campaigned for policy and behavior change in Japan, Norway and Iceland for decades.
+IFAW has actively campaigned for policy and behavior change in Japan, Norway, and Iceland for decades.
 In our fast-paced world today, vessel strikes cause injuries that can be quickly fatal or lead to a slow, agonizing death over the course of months to years.
 IFAW has informed significant changes to international shipping regulations, from Canada to Sri Lanka, and we created the Whale Alert mobile app to help mariners and citizen scientists alike protect these majestic animals.
 Entanglement in fishing gear is also a dire threat to whales.
 IFAW is working directly with the fishing industry and policy leaders to make ropeless gear a reality, removing vertical lines in the water that can entangle whales and other marine life.
 Another leading threat to marine mammals is ocean noise.
 Human activity like military sonar, commercial shipping, and offshore oil drilling cause underwater noise that creates a devastating maze of sound for marine animals.
 Ocean noise disorients whales, making it difficult for them to communicate, navigate, locate prey and find mates.

 How can I help protect whales?

-The actions we take today will determine the future for whales.
+The actions we take today will determine the future of whales.
 Advocating for new legislative measures is one of the best actions you can take to support whales and marine life.
 Legislation that safeguards the ocean and protects marine habitat will benefit whales and all of the ocean’s biodiversity.
 If you live in the United States, ask your Members of Congress to support the SAVE Act—a bill that would help save right whales from ship strikes and entanglements.
 Ship strikes are one of the greatest threats against all whales.
 By reducing your ship speeds and advocating for ship speed limits, you can better protect whales from vessel strikes that would otherwise leave them severely injured or dead.